top of page

 5. Did Paul Teach Something Different from Jesus?

 Most of Paul’s New Testament writings are follow-up letters addressing specific issues in churches he had already taught in person.
-This means we are often reading clarifications to earlier teaching rather than full transcripts of everything he preached.
+This means we are often reading clarifications of earlier teaching rather than the full message of all that he preached.

 No one documented what Paul taught in person at those churches!